CCG Priority Themes and Policy Briefs

 Briefs: Data-to-Deal: An Emerging and Effective Approach to Supporting LMICs in Climate Transition

 Summary: Developing nations face many challenges in securing climate finance at the scale needed.
 An emerging approach – known as ‘Data-to-Deal’ – highlights the importance of providing countries with sustained and holistic support along the entire investment pipeline, from upstream technical plans to downstream financing strategies.
 In practice, this entails securing high-level political support for decarbonisation, laying the foundations of institutional capacity in-country, aligning climate objectives with broader development plans, and undertaking deliberative quantification of scenarios.
 It also involves engaging inclusively across stakeholder groups, strengthening the policy and regulatory environment, and developing credible investment plans and financing strategies.
-A working paper of the same title will follow with more detail.

 In addition, read our companion brief Data-to-Deal: How Can Countries in the Global South Afford the Climate Transition? which explores the energy-finance interface in greater depth.